jayam04/python-projects/readme.md

 If you feel any program as vulnerability or find any security break you can inform us. more in [Security Policy](docs/SECURITY.md)

 ## Latest Changes
-Remade Equations from scratch
-Changed some stuff in the program Contacts
-Changed some text in the Readme and the Contributing guidelines
+Changed comments in the following programs:
+Box
+RPI detector
-Removed some stuff in Sysinfo
+Sysinfo
+Box (TKinter)
+Hello World (TKinter)

 ## Program List
 [**box (TKinter)**](PyPrograms/tkinter/box) A program that makes a window with TKinter